Ghostery Review 2025: It's Like Ads Were Never There

 Bottom line: Is Ghostery good?

-Ghostery is a reliable ad blocker against pop-ups, banner ads, YouTube ads, and more, but may not be enough to block trackers.
-It can also automatically decline cookies, saving you from having to do so manually.
+Ghostery is a reliable ad blocker against pop-ups, banner ads, YouTube ads, and more.
+It can also automatically decline cookies, saving you the effort of doing so manually.

-For more well-rounded tools, we recommend reviewing our the best ad blockers or seeing how Ghostery compares to alternatives:
+Review our list of the best ad blockers or see how Ghostery compares to alternatives:

 Editorial Rating